 Some protocols have additional customization or limits.
 Each of the protocols is described below.
-If an '\' is shown before the protocol name, it means this protocol is not currently supported by the transmitter.
-This generally means that the necessary hardware module is not installed or has not been configured properly.
+An asterisk ('') before the protocol name in the section header means a hardware module must be added to the transmitter to support the protocol.
+On the transmitter display the asterisk means Deviation does not detect the required module (not installed, hardware.ini not correct, or other issue communicating with the module.)
 More information can be found in the Module installation guide: